-In order to make this abstract idea more concrete, consider office buildings.
-For example, you can calculate office building Cap Rates by using the NOI of other comparable office properties along with the selling prices of recently sold commercial properties.
-On top of that, when you know a property’s income, you can more accurately determine its value.
+In order to help you understand ROI in a more concrete way, let’s use office buildings.
+For example, to calculate office building Cap Rates, use the NOI of comparable office properties along with the recent selling prices of commercial properties.
+Also, if you know a property’s income, this lets you determine its value more accurately.

-Yet at the same time, if the NOI isn’t published for a property, a commercial real estate agent uncover that information for you.
-Additionally, you can obtain sales data on comparable properties by working with an agent.
-Moreover, investors like you can get sales data from the tax office where the property is located or from research reports provided by local agents.
+Yet be aware that NOI’s aren’t always published.
+If you can’t find the NOI for a property isn’t published, then a commercial real estate agent can help you uncover that information.
+Additionally, you can get sales data on comparable properties from reports provided by a local agent.
+What’s more, investors like you can get sales data from the local tax office.

-When you take the office building’s expenses into account, you can get a fairly solid comparison between similar properties.
-In the end, this comparison shows discrepancies (either real or perceived) in property costs.
-As an article from The Balance says, “When two properties seem just alike and one costs more, it could be because it is generating more income or has lower expenses.”
+After accounting for an office building’s expenses, you then arrive at a solid comparison between similar properties.
+In the end, this comparison of properties will show discrepancies in property costs (either real or perceived).
+As The Balance says, “When two properties seem just alike and one costs more, it could be because it is generating more income or has lower expenses.”